- For your semester project, you should explore either one filmmaker, one film genre, or one film character (who has been in at least three films).

 - Research & Findings Section -This is where you pull together and share your key research findings that are appropriate and relevant on your topic.
 This is not the personal evaluation component; that comes next (use APA style for subheading).

-- Critical Review and Evaluation Section – This is where you will critically explore and analyze everything from Blake Snyder’s story formula, to the Hero’s Journey, to the universal theme, to color theory, character conflicts, and sound design.
-All areas for you to investigate are listed on the semester project page.
+- Critical Review and Evaluation Section – This is where you will critically explore and analyze your filmmaker’s work, your film character, or a specific genre.
+You should consider everything from Blake Snyder’s story formula, to the Hero’s Journey, to the universal theme, to color theory, character conflicts, acting, character development, cinematography, sound design, etc. Areas for you to investigate are listed on the semester project page.
 The materials that you will examine have been covered within this course previously; you’re ready for this (use APA style for subheading).

 ***Note: More than likely, there may be components of your research that will show up in the Critical Review and Evaluation Section.
 That is perfectly OK and expected, just make sure that you use in-text citations to note original thoughts vs. researched thought.
 But mostly, this section should reflect your personal critical exploration.

 *** Note 2: Some of you may find it flows better in your writing style to combine your Research & Findings and Critical Review and Evaluation completely into one section.
 I’m fine with that as long as there is a clear distinction between original thoughts and researched findings.

 - Conclusion – These are the combined summary thoughts that you’ve found from research and the critical analysis.
 This is also your chance to make a final statement in regards to the film’s merit and impact on society, history and the cinematic experience.
 If you haven’t already proven why this film is considered one of the best of all time, now is your opportunity for a closing statement to make the case.